-7 - INDEBTEDNESS OF DIRECTORS AND OFFICERS
+8 - INDEBTEDNESS OF DIRECTORS AND OFFICERS

-During the fiscal year 2007, a long-term loan in the amount of \$250,000 has been issued to a director, Robert Berthiaume, who is also an employee, for the exercise of 250,000 stock options at \$1 per share.
-The loan, which has been renewed in 2010, has a current balance of \$250,000, bears interest at prime rate minus 1% and is secured by 200,000 common shares of the Corporation.
-Interest is compounded and payable on an annual basis while the principal is payable at maturity, on February 23, 2013.
-This type of financial assistance is permitted under the revisions to the Stock Option Plan approved in 2009.
+During the fiscal year 2007, a long-term loan in the amount of \$250,000 was issued to a director, Robert Berthiaume, who is also an employee, for the exercise of 250,000 stock options at \$1 per share.
+The loan, which was renewed in May 2012, has a current balance of \$250,000, bears interest at prime rate minus 1% and is secured by 200,000 common shares of the Corporation.
+Interest is compounded and payable on an annual basis while the principal is payable at maturity, on May 30, 2017.
+This type of financial assistance is permitted under the revisions to the Stock Option Plan approved in 2009, and further extended by shareholder approval on May 29, 2012.

-8 - INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS
+9 - INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS